top of page

 How to Earn Profitable Engagement

 Not a statistic to be proud of, one has to admit, with 90% of our workforce disengaged and demoralised.
 What's stopping CEOs from brushing off the dust of antiquity and setting out to change things?
 One possibility is fear.
-In fact it's probably the only one.
+In fact it's probably the only possibility.

 One thing is certain - engagement is profitable.
 That alone should be an irresistible incentive.
 People bringing "a spring in their step" to the day ahead will raise productivity and innovation effortlessly without anyone breathing down their necks or sending out micro-management memos.
+Profitability isn't the block - something else is at work here.
+Perhaps it has more to do with familiarity.

 (Visit https://www.linkedin.com/company/82163290 for more good stuff on engagement and where to find it

-8 views0 comments
+9 views0 comments

 Recent Posts